-She is involved in various clinical trials in sickle cell and blood alongside colleagues such as Professor Anstee, Professor Porter and Professor Rees.
+Dr Trompeter leads the paediatric red cell research programme at UCLH.
+She is involved in and spearheading much research into the appropriate use of transfusion in red cell disorders.
 Much of her research interest involves looking at microvesicles and coagulation in sickle cell disease, stem cell generated blood and pathogen inactivated blood as well as novel therapies in haemoglobin disorders.
 She has lectured and published on many aspects of red cell disorders.

-In her role at NHS Blood and Transplant she is developing an evidence base for transfusion in haemoglobinopathies and is involved in various projects including looking at the feasibility of genotyping donors; the haemoglobinopathy patient genotyping project where all patients in England were offered free genotyping including CDE variants and was the lead on the National Comparative Audit of Transfusion in sickle cell disease 2017.
-She chairs NHS Blood and Transplant’s Haemoglobinopathy Steering Group whose aspirations are to; Identify the current and future transfusion needs of haemoglobinopathy patients; provide NHSBT with the best information available on current gaps in provision and future demand and requirements; develop audits relating to appropriate blood transfusion for the benefit of haemoglobinopathy patients; raise the profile and importance of the transfusion of haemoglobinopathy patients within NHSBT; be informed regarding research developments and secure funding for research and development of transfusion therapy in sickle cell disease and support and liaise with the donor area of NHSBT to inform and encourage donations that may benefit the patient group.
+In her role at NHS Blood and Transplant she is developing an evidence base for transfusion in haemoglobinopathies and is involved in various projects including looking at the feasibility of genotyping donors the haemoglobinopathy patient genotyping project where all patients in England were offered free genotyping including CDE variants and was the lead on the National Comparative Audit of Transfusion in sickle cell disease 2017.
+She supports NHS Blood and Transplant to Identify the current and future transfusion needs of haemoglobinopathy patients provide NHSBT with the best information available on current gaps in provision and future demand and requirements develop audits relating to appropriate blood transfusion for the benefit of haemoglobinopathy patients raise the profile and importance of the transfusion of haemoglobinopathy patients within NHSBT be informed regarding research developments and secure funding for research and development of transfusion therapy in sickle cell disease and support and liaise with the donor area of NHSBT to inform and encourage donations that may benefit the patient group.